 The invasive treatment involves implanting a small device that sends regulated impulses to your bladder near your tailbone.
-One study shows that this device is an effective long-term treatment for the symptoms of OAB and nocturia.
-It’s also both safe and reversible.
+One

 The noninvasive version of this treatment requires more studies, but research shows there’s evidence that electrical stimulation works for OAB and nocturia.

 When prevention and medications don’t work, your doctor may suggest a surgical procedure to treat your nighttime OAB.
 The success rate for the surgery depends on the underlying cause.
 For example, prostate surgery for men with an enlarged prostate can help with obstruction and relieve symptoms.